 One of my favourite descriptions of financial independence is that its an environmental movement dressed up as a $$$ GET RICH QUICK $$$ scheme.

-Today’s guest post from a TEA reader helps join the dots for other people who are earlier in the journey from consumer to producer / escape artist / environmentalist.
+Today’s guest post from a TEA reader helps join the dots for other people who are on the journey from consumer to producer to environmentalist. 🌍

 The Escape Artist